 Meridian Museum of ArtMeridian

 The Meridian Museum of Art (MMA) is located in downtown Meridian, Mississippi (in east central Mississippi) at 628 25th Avenue.
 The Museum is housed in the historic Old Carnegie Library building (constructed 1912-1913).
 The Museum is open 11am-5 p.m., Wednesday-Saturday, and admission to the Museum is free.
-The mission of the Meridian Museum of Art is to promote the visual arts through exhibitions and collections, art education and support of regional artists, and to enhance community life through the celebration of the diverse cultures of the region.
+Museum School programs include classes for youths and adults, Model Studios, tours, gallery talks, talk-back programs, the Art Library, and support of the education efforts of other organizations.
+Youth programs include seasonal arts & crafts workshops, a full slate of Summer Classes, youth membership, and exhibits – with accompanying receptions – of children’s artwork from local schools and organizations.

 Jimmie Rodgers MuseumMeridian